2024’s Top 10 Priciest Dog Breeds Revealed!

 2. Löwchen – $12,000

-The Löwchen, also called the “little lion dog,” has been a favorite in Europe for over 500 years, starting in France.
+The Löwchen, also called the “little lion dog,” has been a favorite in Europe for over 500 years, starting in .
 In 1973, it was one of the rarest dogs globally with only 65 left.
 Today, there are just 300 registered each year worldwide.

 The Löwchen is known for being one of the most sociable dog breeds.
 They are energetic and love to play, making them great companions for families and kids.
-However, they require constant interaction and can become sad if left alone for extended periods of .
+However, they require constant interaction and can become sad if left alone for extended periods of time.

 These small dogs are surprisingly healthy, so you won't have to worry about expensive health issues.
 However, the upfront cost of the pup can be a bit high.
 On the bright side, Löwchen's lifespan is 13-15 years, so you get a lot of value for your money.